Gartner Ditches ECM, Names 3 Content Services Platform Leaders

 M-Files

 Dallas-based M-Files was named a Visionary in the MQ.
 M-Files came close to landing in the Leaders Quadrant, with a completeness of vision score on par with Hyland and rated higher than Microsoft's when it comes to overall strategy, usability and ease of adoption.
-The analysts had some concern about Hyland's preparedness for adoption by larger enterprises.
+The analysts had some concerns about M-Files's preparedness for adoption by larger enterprises.

 Newgen